DragonRidersUnite/dragon_test/README.md

 ## Get Started

 1. Replace `mygame/app/tests.rb` in your DRGTK with `app/tests.rb`.
+2. Drop in `lib/dragon_test.rb`
+3. Drop in `test/tests.rb`
-2. Place the `run_tests` script into the `mygame` folder of your project
+4. Place the `run_tests` script into the `mygame` folder of your project
-3. Write your tests
+5. Write your tests in `test/tests.rb`
-4. Run tests with `./run_tests` or just boot up your `dragonruby` engine and tests will run on file change
+6. Run tests with `./run_tests` or just boot up your `dragonruby` engine and tests will run on file change

+Or just use [Scale](https://github.com/DragonRidersUnite/scale), a project template for DRGTK that includes DragonTest.

-## Bugs/Features
+## Features/Problems

 - documentation
 - simple DSL